The browser you are using is not supported. Please consider using a modern browser.

 Learn more about Texas electricity companies here.

-Oncor Power to Choose History
+Texas Power to Choose History

-Oncor Delivery (TDU) Charges
+Understanding TDU Delivery Charges

 Deregulated utilities in Texas have delivery (sometimes called TDU) charges set by the Public Utilities Commission of Texas.
 These are charges that go directly to Oncor and ensure that Oncor can keep delivering electricity reliably.
 Since the state sets these charges, they don’t change no matter who your electricity provider is.